wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/memory.md

 If you have been paying attention you may wonder why we are even talking about running programs at the same time since in the previous tab ("Time Sharing") we said we would almost never do it!
-To find out, proceed to the [Multicore Computing]({{ site.baseurl }}/pedagogic_modules/pdcc/multi_core_computing) module!
+We will find out in the [Multicore Computing]({{ site.baseurl }}/pedagogic_modules/pdcc/multi_core_computing) module!

+---

+#### Suggested activities

+**[How much RAM?]** Find out how much RAM you have on your computer  in total, and how much RAM is available for running new programs right now.